 - Convenience.
 A late-night convenience store can charge much more than a supermarket for a pint of milk.

 - Brand.
-There may be little to choose in technical terms between a branded and an unbranded product, but big spenders will go straight for the expensive product if the brand is well marketed.
+There may be little to choose in technical terms between a branded and an unbranded product, but big spenders will go for the expensive product if the brand is well marketed.

 - Uniqueness.
 If you are the exclusive supplier of a product or service, you can set your own prices.